Persimmon bundt cake with spices

 Persimmon bundt cake

 Do you have that issue as well?
 The issue of buying way too much of any one fruit because it looks so good?
 And than you’re left with a mountain of produce that needs to be eaten..
-That was roughly what happened with me and a pile of persimmons I bought at the supermarket as they were cheap and ripe.
+That was roughly what happened with me and a pile of persimmon fruits I bought at the supermarket as they were cheap and ripe.

 Delicious really but how many fruits can you eat in a day?
 And because they were so ripe I had to take action.
-Thankfully Meeta from Whats for lunch honey came to the rescue with her recipe for this delicious persimmon bundt cake.
+Thankfully Meeta from Whats for lunch honey came to the rescue with her recipe for this delicious persimmon cake.

 What is a persimmon?